Economic Substance in the British Virgin Islands

-For more complex structures that do not fall very simply into the “in” or “out of scope” boxes, our legal team have been at the forefront of the development of the legislation in the BVI and are ideally placed to perform a full review of your entities to determine and advise on all aspects of compliance with substance legislation and, where appropriate, what actions must be taken.
+For more complex structures that do not fall very simply into the “in” or “out of scope” boxes, our legal team have been at the forefront of the development of the legislation in the BVI and is ideally placed to perform a full review of your entities to determine and advise on all aspects of compliance with substance legislation and, where appropriate, what actions must be taken.

-Please contact one of the key contacts below for help or fill out our enquiry form here.
+Please contact one of the key contacts below for help, or fill out our enquiry form here.

 Establishing substance in the BVI

 For clients that do need to establish and demonstrate substance in the British Virgin Islands, we are perfectly positioned to provide bespoke and integrated legal and administrative substance solutions.
-We provide a full suite of governance, resident director, and accounting services.
+We offer a full suite of governance, resident director, and accounting services.
 We can also work with you to obtain trade licences, work permits, premises, specialist equipment, or dedicated human resources.

 International Tax Authority (ITA) investigations and enforcement notices

 The ITA has broad investigation and enforcement powers as a regulator under economic substance legislation.
 Entities and their operators need to know their rights and obligations and the applicable deadlines.
 Our dedicated team can provide solutions-oriented advice and support when dealing with ITA investigations or enforcement actions.